The Migration: My story, how I got here.

 Whether you choose to fish with light tackle or fly, I can provide a tarpon fishing experience second to none.
 No one will work harder to put you on fish.

-Now, after 30 years as a full time guide, I am still chasing the dream of following the entire migration.
+Now, after well over 30 years as a full time guide, I am still chasing the dream of following the entire migration.
 I have hope someday I will solve the puzzle.
 I already have several years of research into my next goal.
 Until then I will be stalking the flats from Florida Bay to the backcountry of the Everglades all the way to the beaches of Boca Grande and the rivers of Charlotte Harbor.

 Always searching for the greatest game fish in the world.